dalwer001/bd-uber-riders/README.md

 Live Link: https://bd-uber-riders.web.app

-This is a website about "Find Ride for our transportation".
+This is a website about "Find Ride for user transportation".

 => show ride options in the website.